 Gilbert, Arizona is focused on establishing relationships that will increase foreign direct investment and enhance policies that promote bilateral trade.

-It is Gilbert’s mission to ensure a pro-business environment that brings together innovative companies from around the world, support growth of businesses that invest in Gilbert, foster an entrepreneurial environment and ensure that companies looking to invest in Gilbert can find the skilled workforce they need right in the community.
+Gilbert’s mission is to ensure a pro-business environment that brings together innovative companies from around the world, supports the growth of businesses, fosters an entrepreneurial environment, and ensures that companies looking to invest in Gilbert can find the skilled workforce they need right in the community.